 Aircraft Rental: Hobbs Time vs. Tach Time

-The Hobbs meter is a little set of numbers in the cockpit of aircraft that tells the pilots how many hours the engineer, the master switch has been running.
+The Hobbs meter is a little set of numbers—much like your car's odometer—in the cockpit of an aircraft that tells the pilots how many hours the engine—and in some cases the master switch— has been running.
 Let me explain.

 Since pilots are charged per hour of flight time, the Hobbs meter typically represents money spent while renting an airplane.
 Each changeover of the numbers on the Hobbs meter means more money out of your pocket.